Photoshop before and after images by Rich Quindry

 Because we buy with our eyes, better photos always win.
 It’s only a question of who has them.

 Almost all of Rich’s images have some enhancement done in Photoshop and other applications.
 Below are some before and after images that illustrate some of his capabilities.

 Extraordinary results require extraordinary means.

 Clubhouse for an apartment complex

-The only other way to do this is to completely light the inside of the building with studio flash units that are triggered remotely by radio.
+The only other way to do this is to light the inside of the building with studio flash units that are triggered remotely by radio.
 This requires a crew and much more time to set up and break down.
 Even then, it’s extremely difficult to get the lighting to feel natural.

 Optical equipment for a trade show display

-Rich was given a prototype to photograph for use in a trade show display.
-The prototype was rushed out and lacked the desired fit and finish that the final product would hopefully have.
-When you greatly enlarge a photo for a trade show display the camera sees flaws that often aren’t very noticeable to the naked eye.
-Enhancing in Photoshop is a must if you want images that are at least as good as your competitors.
+This prototype was photographed for a trade show display.
+Unfortunately, the prototype was rushed out and lacked the desired fit and finish that the final product would hopefully have.
+When you greatly enlarge a photo for a trade show display, the camera sees flaws that often aren’t very noticeable to the naked eye.
+Enhancing with Photoshop is a must if you want images that are at least as good as your competitors.

 Watch image composited in Photoshop